-Step 1.
-Make sure you’re qualified and prepared with the following.
+Step 1: Make sure you’re fully qualified and prepared.

-If you’re not already an experienced teacher and you don’t have a general TEFL/TESOL certification, start there.
+If you’re not already an experienced teacher and you don’t have general TEFL certification, begin there.
 For example, the Master Certificate course is the perfect starting point.
-This certification will provide you with all of the knowledge and skills you will need to be an effective EFL instructor, either in the classroom or online.
+This online TEFL certification will provide you with all of the knowledge and skills you need to be an effective EFL instructor.

-If you’re already certified or experienced, add a Specialized Certification in Teaching English Online for more training and tools to make you a stronger online ESL tutor.
+If you’re already certified or experienced, add Specialized Certification in Teaching English Online for more training and tools to make you a stronger online ESL tutor.
 This certification focuses on preparing you to teach in a virtual classroom by mastering relevant teaching methods, terms, and technology, making you as confident as possible to strike out on your own.
-Now you’re prepared to add the business and marketing skills to your teacher training!

 Knowledge of how to launch your freelance business and acquire students